friedrich-de/AnimecardsWebsite/docs/ankicards.md

 ### Making cards easier.

-When the kanji don't provide enough of a hint or you have failed a card several time you can use the hint field to straight up make the review process easier.
+When the kanji don't provide enough of a hint, or you have failed a card several time you can use the hint field to straight up make the review process easier.
 It should generally be avoided where you can but can be used as a last resort.